Kove-W-O-Salter/data-ion/README.md

   triangleIon :: (Float, Float) -> Shape
   triangleIon (b, h) = Triangle b h
   ```

-## Naming
- `Ion` is an acronym for `amazing uncurrIed data-cONstructors`.
- I chose this name because, as we all know, ions are atoms (or groups of atoms) that are electrically charged, electricity is often associated with excitement and I felt excited about the concept of uncurried data-constructors, therefore, it is the perfect name.

 ## License
  `data-ion` is licensed under the MIT License.